T3tsuo/PokemonUI/README.md

 * Run add_gmail.exe and input email address and correlated app password (only needs to be ran once)

 ## Delete:
-* To delete, just look for the corresponding .dat file
+* To delete, just look for the corresponding .dat files

 # Jump to specific Script:
 * [Farming Everstones](#farming-everstones)